Thiagobc23/COVID-19/README.md

 Total confirmed cases after 500 cases, China:
 ![Confirmed Cases](img/conf_china.png)

+After all those issues and due the situation we are now, it's clear that the World Health Organization shouldn't be so [politized](https://www.youtube.com/watch?v=UlCYFh8U2xM).

 **Italy** is the second country to have extremely high numbers of infections, it started after China's lockdown and quarantine procedures while WHO was telling the situation was under control.
 Since they were the first country to be heavily hit after China, their [healthcare system couldn't handle the situation](https://www.youtube.com/watch?v=z2KpsZRpoZ8) and was quickly overwhelmed by cases.
 Italy is, for now, the country with the most registered casualties and motivated most of the world to act in preparation for the COVID-19 pandemic.

 Infections, recoveries, deceased, and testing numbers by region: